CHAPTER - 3

-IF RABB IS MIND / CONSCIOUSNESS THEN WHO IS GOD?
+IF RABB IS MIND / FOUNTAINHEAD / CONSCIOUSNESS THEN WHO IS GOD?

 Our Rabb is one ilah (God), our Allah, the system of consciousness, but please don't make these words sacred because the meaning changes according to its context and these words cannot be understood in isolation.
 Words are meant for conveying the message through a particular context and not for adulation.
 Allah or Rabb are only Arabic terms use to convey a particular message but the spirit/essence of the term can only be rightly understood in the given context.
 The truth has no language still it exists and its presence is felt by all, irrespective of any language the truth cannot be hidden in the garb of vocabularies.
-Canonizing or fixing the meanings of these words will limit the limitless message of the "Quran".
-The word ilah also means ideology to which people serve as if it is god.
-Quran also says that mankind have one ideology (ilah) which everyone should follow (2:133) (2:163).
+Canonizing or fixing the meanings of these words will limit the limitless message of the book Quran.
+One of the meaning of word ilah also signifies ideology to which people serve or adore as if it is god.
+Quran also says that mankind have one philosophy / ideology (ilah) which everyone should follow (2:133) (2:163).

 Our knowledgeable mind (Rabb) is our ilah as well as Allah.
-Our system is our Rabb and our Rabb is our system.
+Our system is our Rabb and our Rabb is our system of governance.
 Everyone is connected with his own Rabb (Mind) or to his own system.
 Whatever we do, it is for the consciousness / mind's sake only.
 We fill our stomach with tasty food; it is only to satisfy our mind.
 If we wear good clothes it is only to satisfy our mind.
-Whatever we do, actually we are serving our mind.
+Whatever we do, actually we are serving our own government which is in the context of the book Quran is our own mind.
 If our mind is happy we are happy.
 If our mind is sad we are sad.
-Every service or duty is For Him only (40:62) (60:1) (94:8) (42:15) (70:28) (40:28) but as the same time nothing for Him as we the nafs are the main benefactors.
+Every service or duty is For Him only (40:62) (60:1) (94:8) (42:15) (70:28) (40:28) but at the same time nothing for Him as we the nafs are the main benefactors.

-It is a clear cut direction in the above verse that our nature is evolved on the system of consciousness (Allah) and it cannot change.
+It is a clear cut direction in the above verse that our nature is evolved on the pattern of system of consciousness (Allah) and it cannot be changed.
 We are a very small component of a very vast nature of the collective systems.
-Evolving for the system is the only established way, but most of mankind know not.
-We have to be careful and cautious of the obligations of our Owner (Malik).
-We are the part of the system of Rabb or collective consciousness and if we don't take care of it, we will be the loser (2:30).
+Evolving for the system, within the cycle is the only established way, but most of mankind know not.
+We have to be careful and cautious of the obligations of our Owner (Malik) which Governs us.
+We are the part of the system of Rabb or collective consciousness our Government and if we don't take care of it, we will be the loser (2:30).
 For that we should try to connect or reach (Salat) to each and every Consciousness and preserve the greater system of which we are the most important link.
-If we want our next generation to survive and thrive, we should take care of the environment as we take care of ourselves.
+If we want our next generation to survive and thrive, we should take care of the environment our System of Governance as we take care of ourselves.
 We should live as a unit.
 Rabb / Allah / Collective Consciousness are a part of us and are inseparable from us; in fact we are one unit.
 We cannot live without Him or for that matter nobody can.
 This is the truth of His Being.
 I am using masculine pronouns for Rabb / Allah / Consciousness only to match with the Arabic text as Arabic language does not have a neutral gender.

 Brain without Mind is useless, Lungs without air is useless, Stomach without food is useless, Tongue without speech or taste is useless, and Eyes without light is useless.
 Hands and legs without strength are useless and lips without a smile are useless, Hardware without software is useless.
 These seemingly abstract things but are useful for us - they are all related to us for our survival or our very existence.
 It is incumbent on us to serve (Ibadat) them for our own survival just as we sincerely serve our fancied "God".
 That does not mean we have to perform mindless rituals to keep them happy.
 They are not god but they are not even lesser than “God”.
 The importance of mind, air, water and light are no lesser than our “God”.
 These so called smaller gods are actually vital systems of energies without which our survival is endangered.
 The bottom line is that we should care and conserve the environment as we are its product as well as the chief consumer.
 These systems are continuously in service for us 24/7.
 We can live without "God" but can we survive without these systems?
 For better understanding we can say that every visible system is connected to a invisible system that can be termed as System of Consciousness or Nizam e Rabbubiyaat.